tbroyer/oauth-servlets/README.md

 ## Usage

 Add a dependency on [`net.ltgt.oauth:oauth-servlets`](https://central.sonatype.com/artifact/net.ltgt.oauth/oauth-servlets).
+You can also use the [`net.ltgt.oauth:oauth-bom`](https://central.sonatype.com/artifact/net.ltgt.oauth/oauth-bom) BOM to make sure the library uses the same version of its [`net.ltgt.oauth:oauth-common`](https://central.sonatype.com/artifact/net.ltgt.oauth/oauth-common) dependency.

 Create a `TokenIntrospector` object and add it as a `ServletContext` attribute: